Brooklyn-Style/Magic_Roll/README.md

 `X` and `J` have been given magic functionality to reduce consonant hand outrolls.
 These letters almost never pair with the other consonants so they're perfect for this task.
 This also helps to lighten the right hand load a little bit.

 #### *Right Half:*
-Most of the consonants have been placed on this side.
+The right side has almost all of the consonants.
 SFBs were disregarded, as I planned to fix them with magic.
 The `LSF` and `CRW` columns are somewhat questionable but magic makes them viable. wip

 ---